torstenandrecht/RasQberry-pi-gen/README.md

    installs `raspberrypi-bootloader` which is missed by debootstrap.
 The minimal core is installed but not configured.
 As a result, this stage will not boot.

- - **Stage 1** - truly minimal system.
+ - **Stage 1** - truly minimal RasbBerry system.
 This stage makes the system bootable by installing system files like `/etc/fstab`, configures the bootloader, makes the network operable, and installs packages like raspi-config.
 At this stage the system should boot to a local console from which you have the means to perform basic tasks needed to configure and install the system.

- - **Stage 2** - lite system.
-This stage produces the Raspberry Pi OS Lite image.
+ - **Stage 2** - lite RasQberry system.
+This stage produces the RasQberry Pi OS Lite image.
    Stage 2 installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wireless LAN and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
 It also